Skip to main content

 Arrow Flight SQL JDBC Driver

 IOMETE provides a custom release of the Apache Arrow Flight SQL JDBC driver.
-It is functionally identical to the upstream driver, with one addition: native HTTP CONNECT proxy tunneling for gRPC/Flight connections.
-This makes it suitable for enterprise environments where outbound connections may be restricted.
+It's functionally identical to the upstream driver, with three additions:

 Download the Driver